Samizo-AITL/Rekiden/README_en.md

 👉 [Join the discussion on GitHub Discussions](https://github.com/Samizo-AITL/Rekiden/discussions)

 Examples:
-- Requests for other battles (e.g. Okehazama, Nagashino)
+- Requests for other battles
 - Comparative views with other countries' history
 - Interest in AI-assisted historical simulations